Grand Prix of Miami (open wheel racing)

 The Grand Prix of Miami refers to an intermittent series of American open wheel races held in South Florida dating back to 1926.
 AAA held one board track race in 1926, and then the facility was destroyed by a hurricane.
 The popular CART IndyCar World Series debuted in the Miami area in the mid-1980s with a street circuit at Tamiami Park, then returned to race at Bicentennial Park in 1995.

-From 1996 to 2010, Homestead-Miami Speedway hosted the Indy cars on the 1.5-mile oval.
+From 1996 to 2010, Homestead-Miami Speedway hosted Indy cars on the 1.5-mile oval.
 The CART series participated from 1996 to 2000, then the event was switched to the Indy Racing League for 2001–2010.
 An additional Champ Car race was held for a brief time at Bayfront Park from 2002 to 2003.

 Fulford–Miami Speedway

 In 1925, Carl Fisher (who built the Indianapolis Motor Speedway in 1909) was developing Miami Beach and envisioned the Miami area as the winter auto racing capital of the world.
 Fisher built Fulford–Miami Speedway, the world's fastest 1 1/4-mile board track in nearby Fulford.
 The outstanding features of the track were the 50 degree banked turns, which required a speed of at least 110 mph to keep the cars from sliding down into the infield.

 On February 22, 1926, the first AAA Championship Car race in South Florida took place at the facility.
 A crowd of 20,000 spectators saw Peter DePaolo win the 300-mile (480-km) race, the first and only major race ever held at the facility.

 Later in the year, the track was destroyed by the Great Miami Hurricane of 1926.
 The site of the oval is now occupied by the Diplomat Presidential Country Club.